streamcode9/svg-time-series/README.md

 In the demos above, SVG DOM manipulations during grid updates seem to consume at least 20% of drawing time, so further optimization work is possible.
 Keep watching!

+## Secrets of Speed

+- No legacy
+- Very basic features
+- Rasterizer-side coordinate transformations (No JS multiplication loops)
+- A Range Minimum Query index for O(log(N)) autoscale (No JS minmax loops)
+- No drawing or heavy CPU work in mouse handlers
+- Don't change anything more often than once per screen screen refresh
+- Only calculate and apply coordinate transformations in `requestAnimationFrame`
+- Take care of `requestAnimationFrame` not firing in background.
+Don't redraw when in background to save battery.

 ## Build instructions